-Breed is perhaps the most significant factor here, as different cattle varieties have been bred for different characteristics.
+The breed is perhaps the most significant factor here, as different cattle varieties have been bred for different characteristics.
 Fancier breeds may look and taste more unique at the expense of weight, while heftier heifers are bred for maximum weight without care for aesthetics.

 But one breed stands out among the rest as the most popular breed of meat cattle: the Angus.
 In fact, 60% of beef cattle in the US are Angus or Angus crosses.

-The average Black Angus bull weighs 2,000 pounds at time of slaughter.
+The average Black Angus bull weighs 2,000 pounds at the time of slaughter.
 And the less-common Red Angus bull clocks in at around 1,870 pounds.
 Both colors produce similar meat: highly flavorful with intricate marbling.

 Other common meat cattle breeds include the Hereford, which typically weighs 1,200 (cow) to 1,800 (bull) pounds at slaughter.

-Cattle Diet, Age, Health and Weight
+Cattle Diet, Age, Health, and Weight

-Diet, health and age also play a role in cattle weight.
+Diet, health, and age also play a role in cattle weight.
 Grass-fed cattle may take longer to reach their maximum weights than grain-fed cattle, so they are often slaughtered at lower weights than grain-fed cattle.

-For instance, a grain-fed cow may weigh 1,400 pounds when it is slaughtered at 22 months of age.
+For instance, a grain-fed cow may weigh 1,400 pounds when slaughtered at 22 months of age.
 The same cow, if grass-fed, may weigh 1,200 pounds or less when sent to slaughter at the same age.

 But many farmers consider grass-fed cattle to live healthier lives than grain-fed cattle, which improves the quality and nutritional value of the resulting beef.
 In fact, some grass-fed cattle farms report growth rates that exceed those from grain-fed farms: one grass-fed cow reached a weight of 1,387 pounds in just 14 months!